DaniF-Prog/Time_Elapsed_for_Desktop/README.md

 TimeElapsed.sh is the linux version which should be run in the terminal

-TimeElapsed32.exe is the 32bit windows version that runs in a command prompt window
+TimeElapsed32.exe is the 32bit windows version that runs in a command prompt window and is compatible with windows 10